Earn a Ph.D. In Finance And Learn From And Work With Top Faculty Members

 - Successful completion of the course work requirements.

 - Emmanuel Yimfor, Assistant Professor, Ross School of Business, University of Michigan

 - Michael Dong, Assistant Professor, College of Business, California State University Long Beach

 - Justin Balthrop, Assistant Professor, School of Business, University of Kansas

-- Jonathan Bitting, Visiting Assistant Professor, Cox School of Business, Southern Methodist University
+- Jonathan Bitting, Assistant Professor, Walker College of Business, Appalachian State University

 - Ron Ruomeng Liu, Assistant Professor, College of Business, University of Nebraska